 These are example benefits of what is available for GuideWell clients:

-- Access to full in-patient and out-patient care by the specialist and hospital confirmed by us
+- Access to full in-patient, day-patient and out-patient care by the specialist and at the hospital confirmed by us

 - All hospital charges, specialists’ fees and diagnostic tests (such as MRI scans, blood tests and X-rays)

 - Cancer cover, at a level chosen by the business, as explained in full in our Cancer brochure (PDF 836KB)

 There are many other benefits included in the cover, such as payment for minor surgery carried out by a GP.
 Examples of the benefits available can be found in the GuideWell brochure (PDF 2,421KB).